skypjack/entt/docs/md/entity.md

 ## Sorting: is it possible?

-It goes without saying that sorting entities and components is possible with `EnTT`.<br/>
+Sorting entities and components is possible with `EnTT`.<br/>
-In fact, there are two functions that respond to slightly different needs:
+There are two functions that respond to slightly different needs:

 * Components can be sorted either directly:

   ```cpp
   registry.sort<renderable>([](const auto &lhs, const auto &rhs) {
       return lhs.z < rhs.z;
   });
   ```